Gilles-Maurer-Organization/AI50_patrolling/README.md

 **Note:** This executable is intended to be used only after results have been saved in the data/results folder.

-### 3. Run the Executable
+### 3. Run the Executables
-To run the executable, simply go to the dist/ folder and execute the main file.
+To run the executables, simply go to the dist/ folder and execute the main or analyse files.
 The application should work just like when running from the Python script.

 ## Acknowledgements
 This project makes use of the following libraries and tools: